jazg97/BloodAnalyzerSoftware/README.md

 <details>

 <summary title="Click to expand/collapse"> 1.
-Open csv file </summary>
+Open `CSV` file </summary>

-Here's what you need to do to access the CSV file with the relevant dataset:
+Here's what you need to do to access the `CSV` file with the relevant dataset:

 <img alt="Load CSV File" src="docs/load_RecurrentFile.svg" width="100%">